sub-27/sub-27/README.md

 ## About Me

-I am a dedicated **Software Engineer** with a strong foundation in modern web development and backend technologies.
+I am a **Software Engineer** with a strong foundation in modern web development.
 My work focuses on delivering robust, scalable, and maintainable solutions that drive meaningful outcomes for users and organizations.

 ---